kitschpatrol/shared-config/packages/repo-config/readme.md

 - [`.npmrc`](https://pnpm.io/npmrc) with hoisting patterns for \`shared-config\`\` tool access
 - `.gitignore` with typical patterns
 - `.vscode` extension recommendations (additional settings and recommendations come from other `shared-config` packages)
-- `.github` folder with a workflow for turning vX.X.X tags into GitHub releases
+- `.github` folder with workflows:
+  - `github-release.yml` Automates turning turning vX.X.X tags on main into GitHub releases
+  - `sync-metadata.yml` Populates GitHub repo metadata from package.json

 It's needed to work around some hoisting issues related to plugin resolution in the other `@kitschpatrol/shared-config` packages.